theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 Use Linux or a Unix-like system.

-I think this is very personal and needs research on your part which what you feel comfortable with.
+I think this is very personal and needs research on your part with what you feel comfortable with.

 # Socials